18th to 23rd September 2022 numbers permitting (we need 10-15 Trekkers to proceed)

 General Instructions (Will download as a Word file)

-Trojan’s Trek will provide the setting and conditions under which participants will experience a lasting positive shift in personal values and interpersonal relationships designed to improve their lifestyle and community involvement.
+- The aim of Trojan’s Trek is to provide the setting and conditions under which participants will experience a lasting positive shift in personal values and interpersonal relationships.

 - an understanding of how thoughts and feelings influence behaviour,

 - exposure to various strategies which will bring about positive change,

 - suggested individual responses which are effective in achieving that objective,

 - build a peer support group from those attending, and